 Packwood’s dining options include Cliff Droppers, a burger joint with large portion sizes, Packwood Brewing Company (probably one of the only bar-like features near the park), as well as the family-friendly Nachos Mexican restaurant.

-Stevens Canyon may not have direct access to Longmire and the lower half of the Paradise Corridor but does have its own viewing prowess as well as a similar access time to Paradise and more direct access to the Sunrise Corridor.
+Stevens Canyon may not have direct access to Longmire and the lower half of the Paradise Corridor, but it does have its own viewing prowess as well as a similar access time to Paradise and more direct access to the Sunrise Corridor.
 Bypassing the Stevens Canyon Entrance and continuing up Hwy 123, a direct route to the White River Entrance and Sunrise awaits, making Packwood and the Stevens Canyon Entrance the best entrance and home base to use at Mount Rainier.

 The White River Entrance